Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 The computation of the wave matrix from each transducer can be run in parallel - one CPU core per transducer.

-This simulation can be run in 3D as well - this requires a fair bit of memory to run.
+This simulation can be run in 3D as well - this requires a fair bit of memory to run, although this can be halved by setting COMPRESS_FLOAT=True.
 Currently only one visualisation of this data is available, which enables you to slice through the 3D space in the XY, XZ, and YZ planes.
 I intend to add more visualisations of this in future.

 Any ideas to improve the simulation quality are welcome!